 Most towns have the Barbour Index for the vital records of the town.
 However, there are some towns for which there was no indexing done.
 Mansfield and Coventry are two that come to mind.
 Also any town formed after 1850 would not have an index.

-the Otis Library in Norwich are very good research facilities.
+Library and the Otis Library in Norwich are very good research

 This summer I was in Connecticut for two weeks, mainly in